particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Updated 3G Sunset for Telstra and Optus (Australia) 2024-08-16

+The [3G sunset for Telstra and Optus](/reference/discontinued/cellular/au-nz-sunset/) has been extended to October 28, 2024.

 ### Updated Servo 2024-08-16

 The Device OS API documentation for [Servo](/reference/device-os/api/servo/servo/) now includes information for Gen 4 devices.